SanPen/GridCal/doc/md_source/topology.md

 there are two distinct sets of objects; ConnectivityNode to maintain the structure and TopologicalNode to represent the final connectivity.
-This reinforces the idea that we must only model with ConnectivityNodes, which for simplicity are always buses in the end in GridCal.
+This reinforces the idea that we must only model with ConnectivityNodes, which for simplicity are always buses in the end in VeraGrid.

 **The Role of NumericalCircuit**

 If topology processing should not occur over the database, then where should it be done?
-The solution in GridCal is to provide the **NumericalCircuit**, a snapshot of the MultiCircuit at a specific state.
+The solution in VeraGrid is to provide the **NumericalCircuit**, a snapshot of the MultiCircuit at a specific state.
 This snapshot is **fungible**, meaning any modifications made to it will not impact the original MultiCircuit and will vanish after the calculation.
 As such, all topology processing steps are